a) Some words and phrases used in these terms and conditions (these “Terms”) have special meanings. These meanings are

 a) Full payment is required in advance with all orders unless a genuine credit account has been set up.
 CVI reserves the right to allow time for bank clearance for payments made by cheque.
 In general, this would only apply where there have been previous problems with payment.

-b) 100% of the Service price is payable in full from the date on which the Client receives CVI’s invoice or by direct debit to CVI’s chosen bank account (as set out in the application form), unless the Pricing Schedule says otherwise.
+b) 100% of the Charges are payable in full by the due date as per Contract or by direct debit to CVI’s chosen bank account (as set out in the application form).

 c) All costs incurred by CVI from third parties to release information to form part of the Service, will only be passed on subject to prior consent from the client.
 These will be passed onto the Client at cost.